Buhari Should Sell Nigerian Youths As Slaves

 President Buhari, like many past Nigerian heads of state, is living proof of why slavery flourished along the coast of West Africa a few centuries ago.
 The Europeans, Americans and others nurture, support and encourage their youth.
 That is they could build the edifices that symbolise civilisation and world power.
 In contrast, many African kings had no use for their proliferating population of youths.
 Today is no different.
 Diaspora is the dreamland of the Nigerian youth.
 Under Buhari’s administration, the incentive for the Nigerian youth to go overseas for a better life has never been greater.
 Only because of the lack of opportunities that stare them in the face.
 If leaders have no respect or value for their youth, who will?

 It is the height of administrative laziness for a national leader to have no constructive use for its youth.
 It is why people have to deal with racism daily and glorified slavery overseas.
 When African leaders have a good use for their youth, it will be great.
 Africans may just become more than honorary human beings to other races.

-President Obasanjo in his first civilian administration famously threatened that Nigerians who did not like his rule should go overseas and find a better life.
-The same man is now struggling hard to convince a very sceptical world that the rising failure of the government to cater for the exploding youthful African population will not seek a better life in the diaspora, but only if they take his “own” advice.
-Obasanjo had eight years of power to show a good example of his current proposal, but he could not do so on his best day in power.
+President Obasanjo in his first civilian administration famously threatened that Nigerians.
+His claim was whoever did not like his rule should go overseas and find a better life.
+The same man is now struggling hard to convince a very sceptical world that the rising failure of the government to cater for the exploding youthful African population.
+Youthful Africans will not seek a better life in the diaspora, but only if they take his “own” advice.
+Obasanjo had eight years of power to show a good example of his current proposal.
+Still, he could not do so on his best day in power.

 P.S.
 The relocation program described above in the article was just a thought experiment.
 Our zine does not in any way support, encourage or defend slavery.